saltybrackets/planar-pathfinders/source/content/Wiki/Characters/NPCs/Sigil/Alluvius Ruskin.md

 Better yet, most of the gems are consumed when used to open portals.
 Lu has a good cackle over the possibility that the spirits within die painful, permanent deaths in the process.
 Many a customer's remarked at the glee with which Lu sells her gems, even the cheapest hunk of blue quartz.
 "It's just that I so enjoy my job," she answers, turning away with apparent modesty (though it's to hide a lascivious grin).

-## Appearance and Demeanor
-No one'd guess at the power behind the tiefling.
-She looks like a weak, elderly, human female, with small horns poking up through thin, silvery hair.
-Lu's wispy, gray strands curl up at the ends and hang slightly aloft, as if caught in a light breeze.
-She's known to wear eccentric garb for a tiefling of her years — often a long, fitted, dark green jacket with tails, and leggings of a gray and green pattern that define her spindly form.

 Much of her appearance and demeanor is little more than a show to mask her identity as an incantifier.
 She wears thick, oblong spectacles of darkened glass to hide her telltale shiny silver eyes and make her seem all the more vulnerable and imperfect.
 She also recently donned leather gloves after an observant customer noticed a light blue glow around her fingertips (the magic inside her spills out sometimes).

 Lu hides her natural grace and agility by moving about the shop slowly and clumsily — "Whoops!
 Another crystal ball for the glass shards bin.
 Oh, well, one key's as good as another!"
 And hardly anyone misses the fact that she's always snacking on bones, meat tidbits, or crunchy, roasted insects.
 She downs the tiefling treats voraciously, even though, as an incantifier, she has no need for food at all.